jhoangqm/scheduler/README.md

 # Interview Scheduler

 Interview Scheduler is a single page app that was built with REACT.
 Users can book appointments with interviewers.
-They can also book one more appointments.
 There is a total of 25 slots and they have the possibility to choose the interviewer of their choice.
 This app is mobile friendly.

 ## Product